charybdis-ircd/charybdis-ircd.github.io/_posts/2016-03-07-new-module-api-what-it-means-for-you.md

 * `mapi_cap_list` is now an entry in the header of type `mapi_cap_list_av2`.
 This was to avoid the boilerplate that was cropping up all over the place resulting in needless module initialisation functions with this sole purpose.
 More on this below.
 * `mapi_module_description` is now an entry in the header of type `const char *`.
 It provides a human-readable description of the module for administrators.
 * The provenance of a module, called its origin, is tracked by the ircd based on how it is loaded.
 This is shown in /MODLIST and will be used soon to open up a partial version of /MODLIST to **all** users.
+* Command handlers now return void instead of int; the return value was useless for considerable time.
+* Modules now have an implicit datecode (built into it at compile time).
+This determines if the module is too old to be loaded.

 What this means for administrators
 ==================================